 Make sure, however, that you know what you’re getting into.
 Just because it has “express” in the title, it does not mean that your application will go through in a few days.
 No, the average processing time for a skilled worker is of at least six months and goes up to a year, but it can take up as much as 8 years for a self-employed person.
 Basically, Canada has to need you to move there.

 Since we’re on the topic of jobs, you should know that whatever you make in Canada is taxed.
 If you’re an expat, there’s a treaty in place to avoid double taxation with the US.
 If you do find work in Canada, however, whether through the above mentioned program or on your own, things will look up for you since the median income for Canadian families was above the median household income in America.

 Moving anywhere obviously also involves getting a place to live so you’ll need to find one.
 The average home price in Canada, according to the local real estate association, was north of $286,000, well above the $247,000 median price across America.
 The cost of living here is slightly lower than in the USA, but buying a house may cost you quite a bit.
 This should help you, however, in becoming a permanent resident, for which you’ll have to apply with the authorities of the province you’ve set your eyes on.

 Become a permanent resident

-As a permanent resident you get healthcare coverage, you can work, study and travel anywhere in the country.
+We are continuing with requirements for US citizens – as a permanent resident you get healthcare coverage, you can work, study and travel anywhere in the country.
 The rights reserved for full citizens are voting, running for office and getting jobs that involve high security clearance.